PANPEIWEN/Infrared-Small-Target-Detection-Segmentation-Framework/README.md

-# The current code is too bloated, and we're refactoring the code, which will be released soon, and more models will be integrated. 💦💦💦🍺🍺🍺🚀🚀🚀
+# The current code is too bloated, and we are refactoring the code, which will be released soon, and more models will be integrated. 💦💦💦🍺🍺🍺🚀🚀🚀

 # Infrared-Small-Target-Segmentation-Framework